Trusted Atlanta Nursing Home Abuse Lawyers

 There are numerous factors involved in calculating lawsuit awards in abuse cases.
 These include:

-- Damages in which a cost has been absorbed including medical expenses and loss of income
+Damages in which a cost has been absorbed, including medical bills and loss of income

-- Punitive damages that are awarded as punishment against the defendant and mean to function as a case precedent from committing negligence or abuse, and deter nursing homes from committing similar acts of abuse
+Punitive damages that are awarded as punishment against the defendant and meant to function as a case precedent from committing negligence or abuse and deter nursing homes from committing similar acts of abuse

-The largest recorded jury-awarded compensation in a nursing home abuse situation is $1.1 billion.
-This was following the death of a 69-year-old Florida nursing home resident whose body was not discovered for weeks.
+The most significant recorded jury-awarded compensation in a nursing home abuse situation is $1.1 billion.
+This followed the death of a 69-year-old Florida nursing home resident whose body was not discovered for weeks.

-Over 95% of abuse cases are settled outside of court and often the settlement’s conditions are kept confidential.
+Over 95% of nursing home abuse claims are settled outside of court, and the settlement’s conditions are often kept confidential.
 However, some literature reports the nursing home abuse case value ranges around $750,000, which comprises all damages and law firm fees.

-A wrongful death attorney with experience in nursing home abuse cases will give you the best chance of getting the settlement your family deserves in these difficult circumstances.
-Contact us for help and a free consultation.
+A wrongful death attorney with experience in nursing home abuse cases will give you the best chance of getting the settlement your elderly patients deserve in these difficult circumstances.

-Under the law, medical staff, social workers, healthcare employees, bank employees, and law enforcement are required to report suspected abuse or financial exploitation to the Department of Human Resources.
+Under the law, medical staff, social workers, healthcare employees, bank employees, and law enforcement must report suspected abuse or financial exploitation to the Department of Human Resources.

 Report Elder Abuse